 1. Exercise together.

-Look for sports or hobbies which you can both participate in.
-This will not only do wonders for your health, it will also do wonders for your marriage.
+It’s true, going to the gym, participating in a sport, or other physical activity together will not only do wonders for your health, but it will also do wonders for your marriage.

 Lab studies show that after jointly participating in an exciting physical challenge or activity, couples report feeling more satisfied with their relationships and more in love with their partner.
 Exercise is a perfect example of the type of invigorating activity that can have these positive effects.
 It’s the physiological arousal, rather than the novelty or challenge of the activity, that drives romantic attraction.
 This suggests that sharing a fitness goal (such as training for a 5K or triathlon), taking regular runs together, ballroom dancing, or having a date night at the gym can boost the quality of your romantic relationship.